HamaguRe/quaternion-wrapper/README.md

 # quaternion-wrapper

-This is a wrapper for the [quaternion](https://github.com/HamaguRe/quaternion) library.
+This is a wrapper for the [quaternion-core](https://crates.io/crates/quaternion-core) crate.

 Provides various operations on quaternion.